-- is made up of our management fee, the supervisor's fee, fund expenses, and fees and expenses of underlying funds; - is calculated as a percentage of the net asset value (NAV) of the fund; - includes GST where applicable, - is calculated daily and will reduce a fund's unit price (so you will not see the annual fund charge on your annual statement).
+- is calculated as a percentage of the net asset value (NAV) of the fund. - is made up of our management fee and the supervisor's fee (which is calculated daily as a percentage of the NAV of the relevant fund and paid, respectively, monthly or quarterly in arrears), estimated fund expenses, and estimated fees and expenses of underlying funds. - includes GST where applicable. - is calculated daily and will reduce a fund's unit price (so you will not see the annual fund charge on your annual statement).